-DigiLens is well known for providing augmented reality (AR) technology to aerospace juggernauts such as Rockwell Collins and motorcycles with BMW.
+DigiLens is well known for providing augmented reality (AR) technology to aerospace juggernauts and motorcycles with BMW.
 Now, it’s making waves in the automotive industry.

 Today, I am very pleased to announce that Continental AG, one of the world’s top five automotive suppliers, is investing in DigiLens to join forces to develop a DigiLens waveguide based Head-Up Display (HUD), with a very large windscreen image required for augmented reality.

 Continental’s investment is huge validation for DigiLens’ waveguide diffractive optics.

 We also found out recently that waveguide diffractive optics technology isn’t easy to develop, as some other famous start-ups in our field are discovering.
 And it is gratifying to see that Continental has noticed our success in the aerospace industry and invested in the future.

 More importantly we are thrilled that a major player like Continental is extremely serious about leveraging our AR technology for a very worthy goal: safer driving.

 For several years now, the automotive industry has been looking for ways to embed vital driving information into vehicle windshields.
 The idea is to allow drivers to keep their eyes straight ahead—and on the road—rather than looking down to speedometers, fuel gauges and other readouts.